Enalean/tuleap-documentation-en/languages/en/developer-guide/internationalization.rst

 ===========================

 i18n in Tuleap should always be done with gettext.
-Depending on where you are, you should use different means to translate your strings.
+Depending on where you are, you should use different ways to translate your strings.
 One thing is constant
 though:

 To extract translated strings and add them to the ``.po`` files for translation,